iterative/dvc.org/public/static/docs/command-reference/fetch.md

   expected to contain one or more directories for this option to have effect.

 - `-j JOBS`, `--jobs JOBS` - number of threads to run simultaneously to handle the downloading of files from the remote.
+The default value is `4 * cpu_count()`.
+For SSH remotes, the default is just `4`.
 Using more jobs may improve the total download speed if a combination of small and large files are being fetched.
-The default value is `4 * cpu_count()`.
-For SSH remotes default is just 4.

 - `-a`, `--all-branches` - fetch cache for all Git branches instead of just the current workspace.
 This means DVC may download files needed to reproduce